blunket/conduct-reporter/README.md

 # Code of Conduct Reporter

 This Code of Conduct Reporter JavaScript plugin is a simple plugin that allows interfacing with an instance of devICT's Code of Conduct Slack reporter.
+Also included is an optional modal popup plugin, which can be bound to a link to allow users to make reports easily.

 ## Synopsis